 Queen Elizabeth and Prince Philip: 8 milestones in their marriage

 “He has, quite simply, been my strength and stay all these years.”
-These are the words of Queen Elizabeth II as she described her husband on their golden anniversary in 1997.
-Twenty years later, her marriage to Prince Philip is – at 70 years long – the longest of any British sovereign, surpassing that of George III and Queen Charlotte by 13 years.
+These were the words of Queen Elizabeth II as she described her husband on their golden anniversary in 1997.
+Over 20 years later, her marriage to Prince Philip is – at 70 years long – the longest of any British sovereign, surpassing that of George III and Queen Charlotte by 13 years.
 But their relationship hasn’t always been straightforward, and when a young Prince Philip of Greece sought the hand of Britain’s most eligible woman, many obstacles lay ahead…

 Falling in love

-Several years later, in 1946, Philip asked King George VI for his daughter’s hand in marriage.
+In 1946, Philip asked King George VI for his daughter’s hand in marriage.
 The king agreed on one condition – that the formal announcement of the engagement was delayed until Elizabeth turned 21 the following April.
 According to reports, both the king and his wife Queen Elizabeth were reluctant to approve the marriage out of fear that their daughter was “too young”.
 In postwar Britain, there were also fears over how Philip – who was born in Greece, considered himself Danish and had German relations – might be accepted as a member of the royal household.
 Indeed, upon becoming engaged to Elizabeth, Philip dropped his Greek and Danish royal titles, becoming a naturalised British subject and taking the surname Mountbatten from his maternal grandparents.
 Later, on the eve of their wedding, King George conferred upon him the titles of Duke of Edinburgh, Earl of Merioneth and Baron Greenwich.

 At their wedding breakfast, King George VI described the union as a genuine romance: “Our daughter is marrying the man she loves,” he said.
 Meanwhile, former prime minister Winston Churchill hailed the event as a “flash of colour on the hard road we have to travel” – referring, no doubt, to the climate of postwar Britain.

-Following their marriage, and in the years before Elizabeth became queen, the couple held a royal residence in Malta from 1949-51, where Prince Philip was stationed in the Royal Navy.
-They spent several years on the Mediterranean island, and it was here that Elizabeth lived the relatively normal life of a naval wife.
+Following their marriage, and in the years before Elizabeth became queen, the couple held a royal residence in Malta from 1949–51, where Prince Philip was stationed in the Royal Navy.
+They spent several years on the Mediterranean island, and it was here that Elizabeth lived the (relatively) normal life of a naval wife.